kairohm/tikatree/README.md

 tikatree parses all files in a directory and creates a:

-- _Metadata.json - A single file with the metdata from each file that was parsed
+- _metadata.json - A single file with the metdata from each file that was parsed
-- _File_Tree.json - A list of all files and directories with some basic information
+- _file_tree.json - A list of all files and directories with some basic information
-- _Directory_Tree.txt - A graphical representation of the directory
+- _directory_tree.txt - A graphical representation of the directory
+- _sfv.sfv - A CRC32 checksum

 ### Installation